Konstantin Dyulgerov

-Konstantin Ivanovich Dyulgerov (born July 27, 1971 in Izmail) is a entrepreneur, founder of a large retail network, co-owner of realty management companies and other commercial organizations.
+Konstantin Ivanovich Dyulgerov (born July 27, 1971, in Izmail) is an entrepreneur, founder of a large retail network, co-owner of realty management companies and other commercial organizations.
 Dyulgerov is a co-founder of a large Russian travel fares aggregator.
 Permanently resides in Ukraine.

 Dyulgerov was put on the international wanted list by Russian law enforcement agencies under the charges of fraud (Article 159 of the Criminal Code) and bribery of witnesses (Article 390 of the Criminal Code of the Russian Federation).

 In February 2018, Dyulgerov, along with the 16 other major Russian businessmen was included in the "Titov's list", compiled by the Russian Presidential Representative for the Rights of Entrepreneurs, Boris Titov.
 The aim of the list is organizing the return of the entrepreneurs to Russia and reviewing the doubtful criminal cases brought against them.

 Dyulgerov is an active supporter of Russian opposition movement, he participated in several major protest actions.
 He regularly publicly criticizes the actions of Russian government.

 Biography

 Early life

-Konstantin Dyulgerov was born on July 27, 1971, in Izmail, Odessa region, Ukraine.
+Konstantin Dyulgerov was born on July 27, 1971, in Izmail, Odesa region, Ukraine.
 His mother Diana Alexandrovna Dyulgerova worked as a gynecologist, and his father Ivan Ivanovich Dyulgerov was a mechanical engineer.

-In 1988 Konstantin Dyulgerov graduated from the secondary school № 7 of the city of Izmail, after which in 1989 he started education in the Izmail Nautical school.
-However, a year later he entered the Kirovograd Institute of Agricultural Engineering.
+In 1988 Konstantin Dyulgerov graduated from the secondary school No. 7 of the city of Izmail, after which in 1989 he started education in the Izmail Nautical school.
+However, a year later he entered the Kirovohrad Institute of Agricultural Engineering.
 Upon graduation, he moved to his permanent residence in Nizhnevartovsk, Khanty-Mansi Autonomous Okrug, where he lived for a long time before starting his own business.